Shi Yan Ming: In the United States

 After the tour's last show concluded in San Francisco, Shi secretly left his hotel in the middle of the night and escaped in order to defect from China to the United States.
 Speaking no English, Shi directed a cab driver with hand signals to an unknown destination, but the frustrated driver dropped him off in the middle of nowhere and called the police.
 Shi showed the police his passport and some newspaper clippings featuring him, so the police requested the driver take him to a Chinese restaurant in order to find someone who could communicate with him.
-However, since the staff at the restaurant spoke only Cantonese, and not Shi's Mandarin, the monk wrote down his communications, since both dialects employ the same characters.
-The restaurant staff helped Shi phone a friend in New York City, who had someone pick up Shi, who hid in a basement for a week, eating only bread and cereal, while the news media were reporting his escape.
+However, since the staff at the restaurant spoke only Cantonese and not Shi's Mandarin, the monk wrote down his communications, since both dialects employ the same characters.
+The restaurant staff helped Shi call a friend in New York City, who had someone pick up Shi, who hid in a basement for a week, eating only bread and cereal, while the news media were reporting his escape.
 After a week, he traveled to New York.

 Shi's defection was motivated in part because he disagreed with the monastery's strictures, saying, "In the temple, monks have 250 rules.
 Two hundred fifty!
 Just think of that!
 You cannot drink.
 You cannot eat spices.
 You cannot drink bottled water.
 You cannot look at a woman.
 That's just crazy.
 It's the 21st century, you know?"